See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 - Pro tip: Count your bike lap number in a different language to make it more interesting!

-- Before the race, place eleven post-it flags on your bike frame (one for each lap).
+- Before the race, place twelve post-it flags on your bike frame (one for each lap).

 - Pull a tab as you complete each lap.